abisek001/Netflix_Frontend_Using_React/README.md

 <<<<<<< HEAD
 # Netflix Clone Project
 =======
-Note: Due to size complexcity i delete the node_module folder. so you need to install all dependencies in package.json
+Note: Due to size complexcity I delete the node_module folder. so you need to install all dependencies in package.json

 # `Getting Started with Create React App`